 Thus, additional elements of the mission of NYIT are:

-- To develop and disseminate information about technology-based education; and
+- To develop and disseminate information about technology-based education.

 - To contribute to the development of a managerial and professional workforce able to support economic development and success at the locations where it is based.

 In May 2006, the NYIT Board of Trustees adopted NYIT 2030: Setting Directions, Meeting Challenges, a strategic document guide institutional plans and efforts.
-A significant part of NYIT’s strategic planning dealt with the college’s aspirations as a global and at times a virtual university.
+A significant part of NYIT's strategic planning focused on the college's aspirations as a global and at times a virtual university.
 The final report of the planning group described a view of the future this way: In 2030, NYIT will be a truly global institution rooted in a strong New York presence.
 Its campuses around the world will offer exemplary programs that will improve the quality of life for the populations in which they are located.
-Moreover, the University will have redefined what’s meant by a .global university as opposed to a university that simply has a global footprint.
-It will be among the first institutions to have designed itself from the ground up as a .21st Century University.
+Moreover, the university will have redefined what's meant by a .global university as opposed to a university that simply has a global footprint.
+It will be among the first institutions to have designed itself from the ground up as a 21st-century university.

 There is compelling strategic logic in NYIT's aspiration to become a global university.
 Offering programs overseas is mission-related because it provides broader access to opportunity for students.
 NYIT is particularly well suited for the endeavor because of the international character of its faculty and student body in New York.
 NYIT's programs enjoy strong overseas demand.
 Program currency will be enhanced by deep contact with other cultures, and a valuable social purpose served by bringing American-style wide-ranging debate to classrooms in many countries.
 NYIT 2030 also articulated a detailed vision of what NYIT will be in the year 2030: By 2030, NYIT will be:

 - Known for its career-oriented undergraduate and professional programs